-In today’s technology and data driven fundraising world, having your donor data flow been your various applications is critical to nonprofit success.
+In today’s technology and data driven fundraising world, having your donor data flow between your various applications is critical to nonprofit success.
 Salesforce is growing as a leading CRM in the nonprofit fundraising space.

 To help nonprofits get the most from both their OneCause and Salesforce platforms, we’ve created this comprehensive nonprofit guide.